cetinkaya/linepasser.el/README.md

 ## Example use

-To use linepasser, you should first write a command to the first line of the buffer.
+To use linepasser, you should first write a shell command on the first line of the buffer.
 After than you can press C-x j to pass a line as arguments to that command.

-You can count words and characters with `wc`, do calculations with `bc`, get reading of Japanese words with `mecab`, and so on...
+By providing different commands, you can count words and characters with `wc`, do calculations with `bc`, get reading of Japanese words with `mecab`, and so on...

 ![linepasser](linepasser20230220.gif)